Michaelshemu/HMIS/README.md

-# HMIS
+# hospital-management-system
-VB Hospital Management Information system
+A system to manage and control a dispensaries